The zeta-potential important stuff for nanobubbles

-Why is the zeta potential important for ultrafine bubbles
+Why is the zeta potential important for nanobubbles

 Electrical double layer around ultrafine bubble

-When a bubble is suspended in liquid it is surrounded by oppositely charged ions.
+When a bubble is suspended in liquid, it is surrounded by oppositely charged ions.
 The surrounding of the nano-bubble exists of two parts.
 An inner, nearby region called the Stern layer where the ions are strongly bound and an outer diffuse region where the ions are less firmly attached.
-The outer region is like a cloud kept together by electrostatic forces, it consists of various ions of opposite polarities.
+The outer region is like a cloud kept together by electrostatic forces; it consists of various ions of opposite polarities.
 The whole system forms an electrical double layer.
 The development of a net charge at the bubble particle liquid surface affects the distribution of ions in the neighboring inter-facial region.
 This results in an increased concentration of counter ions close to the surface.
-When the nano-bubble moves trough the liquid, ions within the boundary move with the bubble.
+When the nano-bubble moves through the liquid, ions within the boundary move with the bubble.
 Any ions beyond the boundary do not move with the bubble.
-The boundary we call the hydrodynamic shear or the slipping plane.
+We call the boundary the hydrodynamic shear or the slipping plane.
 The potential on this surface is called the zeta potential.

 High and Low zeta potential

 The Zeta potential can be measured in mV.
 Zeta potential measures the magnitude of the electrostatic charge repulsion or attraction between particles, bubbles or droplets.
 Zeta potential is one of the fundamental parameters to affect stability.
 Zeta potential gives detailed insight into the causes of dispersion, aggregation or flocculation and can be applied to improve the formulation of dispersion's, emulsions and suspensions.